mmehdinasiri/react-calendar-datetime-picker/README.md

 - Function called for change, open and close events
 - Supports Typescript

+## ✔️ bundle size

+You can check out this package bundle size in this [link](https://bundlephobia.com/result?p=react-calendar-datetime-picke)

 ## 🙇 Special Thanks

-Thanks to [PersianDate](https://github.com/babakhani/PersianDate), the only dependency of this date picker.
+Thanks to [jalaali-js](https://github.com/jalaali/jalaali-js), the only dependency of this date picker.

 ## 👨🏽‍💻 Team